 By that time, you could need to install a new your system anyway, since the regular life expectancy for an AC system is often 15 years.

 Installed Before 2010

-This chemical isn’t being created currently, but there are still a lot of residential AC systems that use R22.
+This chemical isn’t being created currently, but there are still a lot of Columbia residential AC systems that use R22.
 If you have to get repairs, it can be very expensive since only reacquired and recycled refrigerant is available.